 What we like: The exceptional weight transfer is one of the best things about this.
 It’s good for sleeping with a partner.

-What could be better: Though a 10-year warranty sounds exceptional, some other mattresses offer lifetime protection.
+What could be improved?
+Though a 10-year warranty sounds exceptional, some other mattresses offer lifetime protection.
 It may not be a dealbreaker, but it is worth considering.